-Benefit Description You pay After the calendar year deductible

-Orthopedic and prosthetic devices (cont.)
-High Option Standard Option

-Note: For information on the professional charges for the surgery to insert an implant, see Section 5 (b) Surgical procedures .
-For information on the hospital and/or ambulatory surgery center benefits, see Section 5(c) Services provided by a hospital or other facility , and Ambulance services .
-15% of the Plan allowance (plus any amount in excess of the benefit limit for hearing aids) 20% of the Plan allowance (plus any amount in excess of the benefit limit for hearing aids)

-Not covered: All charges All charges

-Orthopedic and corrective shoes, arch supports, foot orthotics, heel pads, and heel cups (covered only with a diagnosis of diabetes or peripheral vascular disease)

-Hearing aids for children under age 21 Lumbosacral supports

-Corsets, trusses, elastic stockings, support hose, and other supportive devices (gradient compression stockings may be covered for certain diagnoses)

-• Prosthetic replacements when it is determined by us that a repair costs less than 50% of a replacement

-Hearing aid batteries

-Durable medical equipment (DME) High Option Standard Option

-We cover rental or purchase of durable medical equipment, at our option, including repair and adjustment.
-Covered items include: 15% of the Plan allowance 20% of the Plan allowance

-• Oxygen

-Dialysis equipment

-Hospital beds

-• Wheelchairs

-• Crutches

-• Walkers

-Speech generating devices

-Blood glucose monitors

-Insulin pumps

-Note: Call us at 877-648-9641 as soon as your Plan physician prescribes this equipment.
-We can assist you in locating a participating supplier.

-· ------------------------------------

-Not covered: All charges All charges
+Benefit Description You pay After the calendar year deductible Orthopedic and prosthetic devices Standard Option Artificial limbs and eyes 20% of the Plan allowance Prosthetic sleeve or sock • Externally worn breast prostheses and surgical bras, including necessary replacements following a mastectomy Corrective orthopedic appliances for non-dental treatment of temporomandibular joint (TMJ) pain dysfunction syndrome. • Implanted hearing-related devices, such as bone anchored hearing aids (BAHA) and cochlear implants. • Internal prosthetic devices, such as artificial joints, pacemakers, and surgically implanted breast implant following mastectomy.
+Note: For information on the professional charges for the surgery to insert an implant, see Section 5(b) Surgical procedures.
+For information on the hospital and/or ambulatory surgery center benefits, see Section 5(c) Services provided by a hospital or other facility, and Ambulance services.
+Not covered: All charges • Orthopedic and corrective shoes, arch supports, foot orthotics, heel pads, and heel cups (covered only with a diagnosis of diabetes or peripheral vascular disease) • Hearing aids for children under age 21 Lumbosacral supports Corsets, trusses, elastic stockings, support hose, and other supportive devices (gradient compression stockings may be covered for certain diagnoses) • Prosthetic replacements when it is determined by us that a repair costs less than 50% of a replacement Durable medical equipment (DME) Standard Option We cover rental or purchase of durable medical equipment, at our option, including repair and adjustment.
+Covered items include: 20% of the Plan allowance • Oxygen Dialysis equipment • Hospital beds • Wheelchairs • Crutches Walkers